The Best Restaurants In The Mission guide image

 When’s the last time you sat down for hickory and cedar-smoked duck, an impressive charcuterie plate that included an incredibly buttery tête de cochon, and wine from a list that reads more like a long, captivating novela?
 If the answer is never, get to The Morris.
 Here, service is impressive, the space feels intimate, and the energy is high without being chaotic.
 Ultimately, this spot looks a lot like a laid-back neighborhood place, but it’s actually a destination restaurant in disguise.

 Flour + Water has crossed over from being a great restaurant to being a city-defining one.
-When you eat the best pasta in SF, you’ll be mentally comparing it to your last experience here.
+Whenever you eat pasta in SF, you’ll be mentally comparing it to your last experience here.
 The restaurant itself is easygoing, but still feels like somewhere you’d go for a special occasion—and some corn cappelletti or garganelli with braised rabbit.
-If you’re serious about pasta, the pasta tasting menu is $125 per person, but there’s nothing wrong with a la carte.
+If you’re serious about pasta, the pasta tasting menu is $135 per person, but there’s nothing wrong with a la carte.
 Or if you’d rather take home their fresh pasta and sauces and cook it all at home yourself, hit up Flour + Water Pasta Shop (also in the Mission) to stock up on provisions.

 La Torta Gorda is a casual Mexican restaurant whose tortas live up to the oversized moniker.
 Sandwiches here come in two sizes (junior or regular), and are monstrous.
 Don’t believe us?
-Kindly refer to the Mega Cubana, a behemoth featuring milanesa, sausage, pierna, ham, chorizo, eggs, turkey, queso fresco, and American cheese that’s large enough to feed five or six people.
+Kindly refer to the Mega Cubana, a behemoth featuring milanesa, sausage, pierna, ham, chorizo, eggs, turkey, queso fresco, and american cheese that’s large enough to feed five or six people.
 Share it with friends at a table inside the diner-inspired spot, or under an umbrella out in the back garden.

-Foreign Cinema is hands-down one of the most unmissable and unique dining experiences in the city.
+Foreign Cinema is hands down one of the most unmissable and unique dining experiences in the city.
 To get here, walk on a red carpet down a long hallway before emerging into a beautiful courtyard with high white walls, twinkling string lights, and a movie playing in the background.
 The relaxed patio setting isn’t the only reason Foreign Cinema is a standout.
 It’s also the perfect spot to hunker down over wine and oysters, or one of the dishes from their changing menu of things like beef carpaccio, smoked salmon, or ceviche.
 Getting to the patio for brunch is also never a bad idea.
 Order the fried chicken or the Persian omelet.

 Burma Love in the Mission hails from the Burma Superstar family, so you already know you’re in very good hands.
 It’s good for groups, good for dates, and, basically good for everything else.
 Which is why you should come here, order the tea leaf salad, platha with yellow curry sauce, and coconut-y ohn no khao swe, and don’t think twice.